Australian Bureau of Statistics

 Sources of non-sample error include:

-Every effort is made to minimise error by working closely with data providers, the careful design of forms, training of processing staff, and efficient data processing procedures.
+Every effort is made to minimise error by working closely with data providers, including supporting the careful design of forms, training of processing staff, and efficient data processing procedures.

 Although it is considered likely that the vast majority of deaths of Aboriginal and Torres Strait Islander Australians are registered, a proportion of these registered deaths are not identified as such.
 Information about the deceased is supplied by a relative or other person acquainted with the deceased, or by an official of the institution where the death occurred and may differ from the self-identified Indigenous status of the deceased.
 Forms are often not subject to the same design principles as statistical questionnaires, and respondent and/or interviewer understanding is rarely tested.
 Over-precise analysis of Aboriginal and Torres Strait Islander deaths and mortality should be avoided.